aklu96/checkout-calendar/README.md

 # Checkout Calendar

-> Create a home listing page for a vacation rental application using a service based architecture in order to support up to 1M listings.
+> Create a home listing page for a vacation rental application using a service based architecture in order to support up to 1M listings and associated data such as 3-month availability (total ~90M records).

 <img src="./checkout-calendar.webp">